 Nintendo’s take on the toys-to-life genre launched in 2014 into a frenzy which saw scalpers reselling the little Near-Field Communication figurines for huge profits.
 Nintendo eventually sorted the supply issues and did another run on some of the rarer characters, meaning you can generally get hold of the one you want these days without resorting to ludicrous prices on eBay.

 The release cadence has calmed down, too, with a handful of new amiibo dropping every few months.
-The latest batch of Smash Bros. figures includes Daisy, Ken and Young Link, and there’s a whole load more coming this year including Pokémon Trainer, Squirtle, Ivysaur and Snake, to name a few.
+The latest batch of Smash Bros. figures includes Squirtle, Ivysaur and Snake and the impossibly cute Link from The Legend of Zelda: Link's Awakening very recently appeared on shop shelves.
+Hard to resist!

 Please note that some links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale which helps support the site.
 Please read our FTC Disclosure for more information.